online publication guidelines #classic:

 Send us that piece that everyone else in your workshop hated.

 Send us that one weird poem about your next-door neighbor’s dog.

 Send us used napkins, loose labels, expired warranties, and the tags you’ve ripped off your mattresses.

 Just don’t send us something boring.
 Life’s too short for another story about some white guy whose marriage falls apart as he smokes a bunch of cigarettes, you know?

-Here at tenderness, yea, we are especially interested in publishing the work of LGBTQ+ authors, women, and people of color.
+Here at tenderness, yea, we prioritize the work of LGBTQ+ authors, women, and people of color.
 If that’s you, awesome.
 We are literally so proud of you.
 Mention that in your cover letter/bio.
 If you’ve got a problem with that, we kindly welcome you to submit elsewhere.
-We hear Breitbart is looking for guest columnists.

 First time submitting to a lit mag?
 Terrified of our bizarre and somewhat obnoxious call for submissions?
 It’s ok.
 We’ve all been there, and we’re here to help.
 Joseph Parker Okay has written an excellent guide to writing cover letters and submitting to lit mags, which you can access here: https://gumroad.com/l/saEoz .
 Don’t be shy.
 We can’t wait to read your work.